Copy and paste symbols, the clean way.

 A specimen sheet for the whole Unicode toolbox

-Most symbol sites cover a single character and bury it under ads.
+Most symbol sites cover a single character and make you hunt through clutter for the code point.
 CopyGlyph takes the opposite approach.
-The grid above holds the symbols people actually copy, from the degree sign and the heart to arrows, currency signs, check marks and math operators, and each one has a dedicated page that treats it like a type specimen: the glyph shown large, a one-click copy, and every code you might need to reproduce it in HTML, CSS, JavaScript or a Word document.
+The grid above holds the special characters people actually copy, from the degree sign and the heart to arrows, currency signs, check marks and math operators, and each one has a dedicated page that treats it like a type specimen: the glyph shown large, a one-click copy, and every code you might need to reproduce it in HTML, CSS, JavaScript or a Word document.

 Search is instant and matches names as well as aliases, so a search for "tick" finds the check mark and "pound" finds the sterling sign.
 Pick a category chip to narrow the grid, or open the full symbol reference for a single page that lists every glyph with its code point.